freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 :warning: **This article is a work in progress.**

-# Introduction
+# Objective

-This article is part of a series of articles that will guide readers to create their own connectors for [Kernel Memory](https://github.com/microsoft/kernel-memory).
+This article is the first of a series of articles that will guide readers to create their own connectors for [Kernel Memory](https://github.com/microsoft/kernel-memory).
 It will do so by showcasing how to write a connector for [Elasticsearch](https://www.elastic.co/elasticsearch/).

+At the end of this article we will have an almost-complete connector that can be used to create indices and then store and retrieve vectors and payloads from Elasticsearch.

 Similar code can be used to target any other vector database or storage system in the market.

+## A brief introduction to Kernel Memory

+According to [Devis Lucato](https://www.linkedin.com/in/devislucato/) (*Principal Architect at Microsoft - Semantic Kernel & Memory*) we should think about Kernel Memory mostly as a way to:

+1. Answer questions.
+2. Ground answers exclusively on the data ingested.
+3. Provide links and references to the original sources.

+To **answer questions** is the main goal of Kernel Memory and that needs to happen **after grounding the answers** on our selected data.

+Not only this helps avoiding [hallucinations](https://zapier.com/blog/ai-hallucinations/); Davis stated that "*we fundamentally don't trust AI in autopilot mode.
+We need a way to audit it.*"

+It's implied Kernel memory also provides the functionality to **ingest data** and **index it** in a way that makes it possible to **answer questions**.

+---

-Kernel Memory (KM) is an open-source service and plugin specialized in the efficient indexing of datasets through custom continuous data hybrid pipelines.
+From a technical point of view, Kernel Memory is an open-source service and plugin specialized in the efficient indexing of datasets through custom continuous data hybrid pipelines.

 <div align="center">
   <img src="images/Pipelines.jpg" width="100%" />